Did you know?

 Jurassic Park had a budget of $63 million and made $978 million in its initial box office run back in 1993.
 This made it the highest grossing film up until that time.
 With later reissues over the years Jurassic Park has made $1.058 billion at the global box office.

-In this discussion, I explore the franchise’s lasting impact, from its cultural significance to its unique ability to spark meaningful engagement with real science and palaeontology.
+In this discussion, I explore the franchise’s lasting impact.
+From its cultural significance to its ability to spark meaningful engagement with real science and palaeontology.

 Jurassic Park’s Ripple Effect: Inspiring Future Scientists